Smaller green leafhopper: how to deal with this pest

 Pirecris is certified for its use in organic agriculture (UNE 315500), and it is an ideal tool to include in Integrated Pest Management programmes.
 Furthermore, it is a 100% natural solution that does not leave residues on crops and has a short safety period.

 Pirecris is in line with the needs of producers and consumers that tend towards an increasingly rational, sustainable, and environmentally-friendly type of agriculture.
-Apart from Spain, Pirecris for controlling and eliminating Cicadellidae on grapevines is also registered for Italy and Portugal, two of Europe's major production markets.
+Apart from Spain, Pirecris for controlling and eliminating Cicadellidae on grapevines is also registered in major wine producing markets in Europe such as Italy, France and Portugal, as well as Greece.